Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 10. Walnut Canyon National Monument

 Any cliff dwellings are in essence secret locations.
 This is especially true when you look at the ancient lodgings in Walnut Canyon National Monument.
-Located mere 17 minutes from Flagstaff, Arizona, the area is home to some 25 ancient dwellings hidden in a cliff.
+Located 17 minutes away from Flagstaff, Arizona, the area is home to some 25 ancient dwellings hidden in a cliff.

 It’s been nearly 900 years since the Sinagua Indians occupied the area.
 The rich soil and secluded location worked perfectly for the first permanent settlers that lived in the region for almost 150 years.
+By 1225 – 1250, the ancient tribes left the present-day Walnut Canyon area.
+Their houses remained some of the most unreachable hidden gems in Arizona for nearly 600 years.

 With construction of the railroad underway in the 1880s, treasure hunters flocked to the area.
 Soon one of the best-kept secrets in Arizona was on the verge of complete disappearance.
 To protect what was left from the first settlers, in 1915 the area was declared a national monument.

 The secret cliff dwellings remain one the most protective hidden gems in Arizona up to this day.
-While a new, convenient Island Trail allows the visitors to get closer to the area that the ancient Sinagua peoples accessed by roped and primitive ladders, walking into the cliff dwellings in strictly prohibited.
+While a new, convenient Island Trail allows the visitors to get closer to the area that the ancient Sinagua peoples accessed by roped and primitive ladders, walking into the cliff dwellings is strictly prohibited.
 These hidden gems must be protected for many other locals and visitors of Arizona to enjoy.

 Visiting Walnut Canyon National Monument - Roads and Destinations